midas-network/covid19-scenario-modeling-hub_archive/README.md

 </br>

-\* **Vaccine-eligible population.** The eligible population for vaccination is presumed to be individuals aged 16 years or older until May 12, 2021.
-On May 12, the eligible population is extended to individuals aged 12 years and older, through the end of the projection period.
+\* **Vaccine-eligible population.** The eligible population for vaccination is presumed to be individuals aged 12 years and older through the end of the projection period.

-\* **Vaccine hesitancy** expected to cause vaccination coverage to slow and eventually saturate at some level below 100%.
+\** **Vaccine hesitancy** expected to cause vaccination coverage to slow and eventually saturate at some level below 100%.
 The saturation levels provided in these scenarios are National reference points to guide defining hesitancy, though the speed of that saturation and heterogeneity between states (or other geospatial scales) and/or age groups are at the discretion of the modeling team.
 The high vaccination 86% saturation is defined using the current estimates from the Delphi group ([link](https://delphi.cmu.edu/covidcast/indicator/?date=20210313&sensor=fb-survey-smoothed_covid_vaccinated_or_accept), updated from Round 5).
 The low saturation estimate of 75% is the lowest county-level estimate from the U.S. Census Bureau’s Pulse Survey from Apr 14-26, 2021 data ([link](https://data.cdc.gov/stories/s/Vaccine-Hesitancy-for-COVID-19/cnd2-a6zw)), which is updated from Round 5.

 </br>